17 Fast Acting Home Remedies for Flies that Effectively Repel Flies

 Places to rest- In house flies will rest on walls, ceilings, or floors throughout the day.
 Outside, flies will rest on plants, fencing, garbage cans or any other still surface.
 When nightfall arrives, flies will rest anywhere from five to fifteen feet above their food source.

 In the right conditions, such as warm weather and humidity, fly larvae can hatch in as little as 24 to 48 hours.
 Once the larvae have hatched they will then be referred to as ‘maggots’.
 Maggots will take advantage of the food source they have hatched near or inside of and will consume as much of it as possible until they are ready to pupate.
-They will change from a grub like
+They will change from a grub like state into small flies with legs and wings appearing first.
+Within a day or so they will transform from the small, white larvae to small adult flies.
+The entire cycle from egg to larvae to pupate to adult fly lasts about ten days.

 Adult flies have significant features and although there are several species, they share many of the same functioning features.
 Adult flies can be recognized by their grey color and length of approximately 4-7.5mm.
-They will also have thousands of small hairs, called ‘tarsi’, covering their body which
+They will also have thousands of small hairs, called ‘tarsi’, covering their body which act as their taste organs.
+Most importantly, the complex eye compound made up of individual lenses will allow for the fly to see a wide range and several angles of vision.

 The common house fly is only one of over 1 million species of fly.
 Due to the sheer number of these pests, they can be seen nearly everywhere.
 It is important to realize they are not just annoying to hear or be around, they also carry diseases which can affect humans.
 Whenever a fly lands on something, (garbage, fecal matter, toilets, etc…) their tarsi will pick up any bacteria or virus that is present on that surface.
 Flies will then transmit that bacteria or virus to the next surface they land on.